 At the top of The Hunch Backs summit, you can see a narrow hiking trail on the mountain ridge that crosses the horse-saddle mountain.
 At 677m above sea level, this is quite an impressive view.

-The hiking trail is not the easiest, but it is the most exhilarating part of the Ma On Shan hike.
+The hiking trail is not the easiest, but this is the most exhilarating part of the Ma On Shan hike.
 It goes down and up a few times, and some parts are quite slippery, especially if you don’t have proper hiking shoes.
 But the views on both sides of the mountain are spectacular!
 Continue following the trail until you reach Ma On Shan summit.

 Views from Ma On Shan: Three Fathoms Cove and Sai Kung